-- (a) the Athlete or other Person who is the subject of the decision being appealed; - (b) the other party to the case in which the decision was rendered; - (c) the international federation; - (d) ASADA and (if different) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder; - (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Air Sport Australia Confederation Anti-Doping Policy 64 | Page
+(a) the Athlete or other Person who is the subject of the decision being appealed;

+- (b) the other party to the case in which the decision was rendered; - (c) the international federation;

+(d) ASADA and (if different) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder;

+(e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic

+47 Comment to Article 13.2.1: CAS decisions are final and binding except for any review required by law applicable to the annulment or enforcement of arbitral awards.

-Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.
+Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and

+(f) WADA.